Pregnancy Considerations

 Vascular Ehlers-Danlos syndrome in itself is not a contraindication to breastfeeding.
 Nonetheless, the beta-blocker treatment prescribed to prevent the vascular complications of the disease in the mother is not generally recommended during breastfeeding as it is transmitted to the newborn through breast milk.

-- Discuss breastfeeding on a case-by-case basis with the attending obstetric and paediatric teams.
+- Discuss breastfeeding with the attending obstetric and paediatric teams on a case-by-case basis.

-- Interrupt the mother’s beta-blocker treatment with Celiprolol in order to allow for breastfeeding.
+- Interrupt the mother’s beta-blocker treatment to allow for breastfeeding.

-- Consider breastfeeding when the newborn has displayed side-effects of betablocker use (including bradycardia, respiratory distress and/or hypoglycemia).
+- Consider breastfeeding if the newborn has displayed side-effects of betablocker use (including bradycardia, respiratory distress and/or hypoglycemia).